 New students who will be living on campus for the first time can make specific roommate requests on the housing application.
 Every effort will be made to honor room and roommate preferences.
 Both applications and reservation fees must be processed in order to honor a special request.
 July 1st is the priority deadline for housing applications and roommate preferences.
 Any special requests received after this date are less likely to be honored.
 Students may be assigned a different roommate if:

-1) the preferred roommate cancels his/her application after an assignment is made;

-2) the preferred roommate does not apply for housing or does not indicate the preferred roommate;

-3) the preferred roommate requests a change.
+- 1. The preferred roommate cancels his/her application after an assignment is made; - 2.
+The preferred roommate does not apply for housing or does not indicate the preferred roommate; - 3.
+Preferred roommate requests a change.
 Annual housing assignments are made on a first come, first serve basis until all bed space is allocated.